Linaro/Connect/_pages/schedule.md

 flow:
   - row: main_content_row
 ---
-Linaro Virtual Connect 2021 provides a platform to discuss and learn about the leading software topics, challenges and opportunities in the Arm Ecosystem today.
-We will have 60+ technical keynotes, sessions and more from March 23-25, 2021.
+Linaro Virtual Connect Fall 2021 provides a platform to discuss and learn about the leading software topics, challenges and opportunities in the Arm Ecosystem today.
+We will have 70+ technical keynotes, sessions and more from September 8-10, 2021.

-Once you have [registered](https://connect.linaro.org/register/) you will receive an invitation to the "PINE tool" event platform.
+Once you have [registered](https://www.eventbrite.co.uk/e/linaro-virtual-connect-fall-2021-tickets-165904321291) you will receive an invitation to the "PINE tool" event platform one week before the event begins.

 **Registered attendees can log in to the Linaro Connect event platform [here](https://app.pinetool.ai/attendee/events).**